- The constitution is a set of rules or guidelines outlining how the Association and its members should operate.

 - This is where the association advertises its intention to make changes to its constitution.
 A General Meeting is then held to vote on the changes.
 If three quarters of the members present at the meeting vote in favour, the changes are passed.

-- The Public Officer is required to notify CBOS of the amendments within one month by lodging a Notice of Special Resolution, and attaching a copy of the changes.
+- The Public Officer must notify CBOS of the amendments within one month by lodging a Notice of Special Resolution (external link), and attaching a copy of the changes

-- Members are expected to abide by the association's constitution.
+- Members are expected to accept and keep to the association's constitution

 Constitution breaches and disputes

 - CBOS does not have the authority to investigate:

 - a breach of an association's constitution, or